Adblue failure, what next?

 -

-When the AdBlue system stops working properly:
+When the AdBlue system stops working correctly:

 -